 Mogán, Gran Canaria (ES)

 The Canary Islands are known for the year-round sunshine, it's beaches & sand dunes, the volcanos and its mild temperatures.
-The islands are a hotspot for windsurfing, surfing and scuba diving.
+The islands are a hotspot for windsurfing, surfing and scuba diving to observe its great marine life.
 In the interior you'll find amazing landscapes which are ideal for hiking, cycle touring, rock climbing and even caving.
-We love to go fishing in the Canary Islands.
+We just lovee Canary Islands fishing!

 There are eight major islands in the archipelago of the Canary Islands, each with a breath-taking countryside and great fishing possibilities: La Gomera, La Palma, El Hierro, Tenerife, Gran Canaria, Fuerteventura, Lanzarote and La Graciosa.